The online Comment window has expired

 • Default_avatar

-Tina Marsh about 2 years ago
+Tina Marsh over 2 years ago

 I support the original resolution draft, calling on the CA State Auditor and a joint legislative committee to investigate, and adding the Departments of Education.
 CA State Auditor has authority to investigate CA regulatory entities.
 The sponsors were intentionally misled by guidance from an interested party who subsequently opposed the resolution.